 Thank you for your interest in our Folsom Chapter!
-Our Chapter first formed in March 2017, and with over 200 members in just its third year, it has quickly grown its presence across the Folsom community.
+Our Chapter first formed in March 2017, and with over 170 members in its seventh year, it has quickly grown its presence across the Folsom community.

-The NCL Experience is designed to take place within 6 grade level classes (7th-12th grade), and because it is designed as a small group program, class size is a critical factor to ensure a rewarding experience for all.
+The NCL Inc. Core Program is designed to take place within 6 grade level classes (7th-12th grade), and because it is designed as a small group program, class size is a critical factor to ensure a rewarding experience for all.
 Openings in all classes are at the discretion of the Chapter Board and are based on a predetermined class size range.

 For membership eligibility, a Prospective Member shall reside or attend school in the Folsom area.
-Applications for Membership are accepted only during the annual membership selection period, which runs from November through January.
-The Prospective Ticktocker (daughter) must be in 7th grade the August following admission.
+Applications for Membership are accepted only during the annual membership selection period, which runs from January 15th through March 1st.
+For the upcoming membership drive, the Prospective Ticktocker (daughter) must be in entering 7th, 8th, or 9th grade the August following admission.